Get our latest updates and like our Facebook page. And get them straight to your inbox and enter your email address below.

 ATM (automated teller machine) has for the past decade supported increasingly wider array of banking services.
 It is amazing how for the past decade its functions have expanded from simple balance inquiry and withdrawal to bills payment and now, transferring funds to my card.

-The only wrinkle was the day I got the card, their network was offline.
+The only issue was the day I got the card, their network was offline.
 Both cash acceptance machines and ATM were out of order, and were good only for balance inquiry and not much else.
 I decided to stay around and to wait until it is back up.
 After about half an hour, I made my way to the door to call it quits and planned to come back the next day.

 Well, the following day didn’t work out as well as I thought.
 I followed the instructions as outlined on the bank’s website, but I kept getting transaction error message.
 The cash acceptance machine refused to accept my cash; the ATM cancelled the transaction halfway in the process.